teamhoodin/fe-tryout/README.md

 Install Node.js

-Preferably a client to open a sqlite database, like TablePlus
+Preferably a client to open an sqlite database, like TablePlus.

 ## Installation